BCDevOps/openshift-wiki/docs/OCP/storage_services.md

 **Database Backups**: Wade Barnes has curated a community project to help teams implement regular backups of their postgres databases hosted within the platform, please check out the repo here: [BCDevOps/Backup-Container](https://github.com/bcdevops/backup-container)

 **Migrating Storage**: another community supported repository is available to help with migrating data from one PVC to another (moving from one storageClass to another, moving to a larger PVC, etc).
 Please check out the repo here: [BCDevOps/StorageMigration](https://github.com/BCDevOps/StorageMigration)

+## Storage Class FAQ

+### Which should I choose

+If you don't have a specific need, choose file.
+Only choose block storage if you have a specific reason to do so, preferably only in your PROD projects.

+As this is a shared platform with automatic provisioning enabled for your needs, the urge to provision "more" or "the best available" is contradictory to the best use of the platform.
+With re-provisioning available on request, there should be no reason to order more than you know you need *today* (specifically, don't request what you *think* you need, only request what you know you currently need.
+If those needs change, then simply update your storage requests.)

+### Mins and Maxes

+The minimum size is 20Mi, provisioning will fail any smaller.
+You no longer need to request a full 1Gi if you don't need it.

+Maximum size is 256Gi, provisioning will fail any bigger.
+Larger custom quotas won't get around this currently as we've set the provisioner to this limit to ensure the NetApp can remain properly balanced.

+### Speeds

+One question is often "how fast is each", and well, it depends on your workload.
+There have been some specific performance tests done by Wade Barnes, and new comparative tests should be available in the https://github.com/bcdevops/backup-container documentation.

+ElasticSearch specifically does not work with NFS protocol and needs block storage.

+If you have specific performance needs, then we would suggest testing both types of storage with your specific workload to see which meets your needs.

+### Pros and Cons of each

+One of the biggest pros of NFS file storage is that it is re-sizeable.
+Just edit your PVC to have a bigger `.spec.resources.requests.storage` and give it a few seconds.

+Block storage cannot be mounted during maintenance.
+Any pods already running will failover properly to the secondary NetApp node, but any newly launched pods will fail to start until both NetApp nodes are available.

+File storage ends up being a bit more flexible (re-sizeable, mountable as RWX, etc), while Block storage is generally more performant for database or other small transaction/write intensive application uses.

+### Other fun details

+All netapp-*-standard volumes are thin provisioned and have de-duplication and compression enabled.
+The de-duplication and compression jobs are currently run during a nightly job at 00:10.